Measles resurgence in the United States: Combating methods

 With the 2019 outbreak, the CDC stated that it may use its ability to put people on a "Do Not Board" list for air travel should people known to be carrying measles continue to fly.
 This list was established in 2007, to combat tuberculosis, but was used to restrict travel of two people during the 2014 measles outbreak.
 The CDC has, in the past, told some individuals that they believe might have been infected with measles to not use air travel, with those patients voluntarily agreeing to alter travel plans.
 The CDC states that normally it would be extremely rare to catch measles from an infected passenger due to the overall high rate of vaccinated passengers on average, but the anti-vaccination trends threatens to disrupt that model.

 Social media platforms have made their own efforts to prevent the dissemination of false anti-vaccination claims.
 As of September 2018, Pinterest had banned users from searching for content about vaccines.
 In February 2019, YouTube stated that any user or channel endorsing anti-vaccination content will be demonetized entirely, and not receive any funding for advertisements played before videos.

-A number of US states tightened vaccine exemptions in the wake of the outbreak, including New York, Washington, and Maine.
+A number of US states tightened vaccine exemptions in the wake of outbreaks, including New York, Washington, and Maine.
 Vaccination opponents forced a referendum on the issue in Maine, but the new restrictions prevailed with over 70% of voters supporting them.

+Many epidemiologists suggest that the current rate of outbreaks and scale of infections are reminiscent of the spread of measles in the 1990s, prior to the nationwide immunization campaigns which led to the elimination of measles in the US.
+As of April, 2026, the US is set to present data to the Pan American Health Organization (PAHO) by November 2026 on the status of measles spread in the US.
+Some experts have argued that the increasing number of outbreaks and community spread within the US over the past year suggest that measles has become an endemic spread.
+If PAHO determined that the outbreaks are linked to the same strain of virus, and domestic measles transmission is confirmed, the US will lose its measles elimination status.